M1nTT/Python-The.Learning.Path/Summarization.md

 ```

-* What is the difference between argv and input?
+##### What is the difference between argv and input?

 The difference is in the timing of the user input.

-If the argument is to be entered when the user executes the command, then argv is used, if the user is required to enter it during the script run, then input() is used.
+If the argument is to be entered when the user executes the command, then argv is used.

+if the user is required to enter it during the script run, then input() is used.